strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 # ...
 ```

-> You can delete topics with the `KafkaTopic` resource if the `delete.topic.enable` property is enabled.
+> You cannot delete topics with the `KafkaTopic` resource if the `delete.topic.enable` property is set to false.

 ### Internal topic settings for transactions and commits